Jane Granby: Exhibitions

 Since 1988, Granby’s works have been included in group exhibitions in Los Angeles at The T. Heritage Gallery, The Wight Art Gallery, Kerkoff Art Gallery, The White Room Gallery at UCLA, Long Beach Arts and Whittier Art Gallery.
+She took a break from exhibiting her art, due to health issues, from 2008-2025.
 She has had numerous solo and group exhibitions in San Diego, California.
 Jane Granby’s solo exhibitions include: